A farmer went out to sow his seed. Matthew 13:3

 Jesus related this parable to a crowd in Judea.
 As He spoke it, they sat on a hillside – probably watching people sow seeds because the hills around the Sea of Galilee were ringed with fields.
 Jesus knew how to bring a point home by relating a story in a context people understood.
 As they watched it, He would reference it, and then go on to make His kingdom analogy.
 Can you picture yourself sitting there before the Storyteller?
 Is your heart childlike to drink in the meaning?

 I close my eyes and envision what happens when God’s Word falls in nutrient-rich, aerated soil.
 I see it unfold in slow motion.
 As soon as it lands, life springs into the seed and the miracle of growth begins.
 Seeds burst and the damp environment nurtures it to begin its life.
 Ultimately, the cumulative effect is that I will emerge into the tree in Psalm 1; breathtaking, spiritually graceful, with my boughs hanging over the riverbank.
 My roots are dug deeply into the resources of Christ and bearing fruit is instinctive – not laborsome.
-Bad storms will come and go, they will bend my branches but no matter the ferocity, the tree stands.
+Bad storms will come and go, they will bend my branches but no matter the ferocity of the wind, the tree will stand.
 What God plants, nothing can destroy.

 You are my Gardener, my Husbandman.
 Assess the soil of my heart.
-Diagnose it and give me the courage to hear it and then let you work with it until it’s right.
+Diagnose it and give me the courage to hear it and then let you work in me until it’s right.
 In Jesus’ name, Amen